 1. Zero-waste dish soap is better for the planet.

 Where traditional dish soap leads to plastic waste and potential water contamination, zero-waste dish soap creates no extra trash to dispose of.
-Our vegan zero-waste washing block is handmade in Los Angeles and comes in a compostable package.
+Our vegan zero-waste washing block is handmade in Bali with 100% organic ingredients.
 Without empty bottles or excess packaging to throw away, you reduce the waste leaving your kitchen.

 Our soap bar works on more than baked-on muffin batter.
 You can ditch some of your old cleaners and use your new soap for removing stubborn laundry stains, cleaning carpets, and more.
 This further cuts down your waste by decreasing the number of products you need to buy.

 And since natural dish soap is made with simple, non-toxic ingredients, you know your washing up isn’t polluting water for someone else.

 2. It’s safer for you and your family.

 Keeping harsh ingredients out of the mix isn’t just good for the planet — it’s good for you, too.
 Yes, you’ll still end up with prune fingers.
 They’re a dishwashing badge of honor.